11/26/24 | Court Grants Final Approval to $418M Settlement

 On Feb.
 1, 2024, Hagens Berman reached a settlement with defendant Keller Williams, bringing the total recovery to date in this case to $208.5 million.
 The firm continues to pursue litigation against remaining defendants on behalf of consumers nationwide.

 On Sept.
-5, 2023, the firm announced an icebreaker settlement in the case.
+5, 2023, the firm announced an icebreaker settlement in the case of $83.5 million.
 Hagens Berman’s managing partner and co-founder said, “This nationwide settlement is a significant milestone in this case against the National Association of Realtors and the Nation’s four largest real estate brokerages.
 The settlement covers a nationwide class of home sellers that includes the Moehrl and Burnett actions.
 Critically, the settlement includes changes to Anywhere’s practices relating to the conduct that we have challenged.
 Our antitrust team looks forward to continuing to pursue additional relief against remaining defendants for those who have been systematically overcharged for simply selling their homes in an already unstable housing market.”

 U.S. District Judge Andrea R. Wood certified two classes of home sellers accusing the National Association of Realtors and the Big Four real estate broker franchises of conspiring to artificially inflate commissions associated with home sales.
 Judge Wood’s certification of a damages class and an injunctive relief class extends to sellers who sold their home through a Multiple Listing Service (MLS) from March, 6 2015 and Dec.
 13, 2022, as well as current and future owners of residential real estate in affected jurisdictions who are currently listing or will list homes on an MLS.
 The court’s class certification encompasses buyers who listed their homes on 20 MLSs around the country.